ansys/pystk/doc/source/api/ansys/stk/core/stkobjects/ILifetimeInformation.rst

 ILifetimeInformation
 ====================

-.. py:class:: ILifetimeInformation
+.. py:class:: ansys.stk.core.stkobjects.ILifetimeInformation

    object

    Provide the information about the lifetime of the object.

-.. py:currentmodule:: ansys.stk.core.stkobjects
+.. py:currentmodule:: ILifetimeInformation

 Overview
 --------